kubecost/docs/azure-out-of-cluster.md

 It will take a few hours to generate the first report, after which Kubecost can use the Azure Storage API to pull that data.

->note: If you have sensitive data in an Azure Storage account and do not want to give out access to it, create a separate Azure Storage account to store your cost data export.
+>Note: If you have sensitive data in an Azure Storage account and do not want to give out access to it, create a separate Azure Storage account to store your cost data export.

 ## Step 2: Provide Access to Azure Storage API